Ayushi-0903/Cancer-Diagnosis-MachineLearning/README.md

 # Cancer Diagnosis Using Machine Learning

-1. I implemented 4 different classification algorithms to determine if a candidate has breast cancer.
+1. Implemented 4 different classification algorithms to determine if a candidate has breast cancer.
 For this, I used Python 3 and the Numpy package.

 2. All the code will be run through the run_code.py file.